AaronErhardt/AaronErhardt.github.io/relm4-book/src/message_handler.md

 {{#include ../listings/message_handler.rs:include }}
 ```

+> Different senders are useful for different use-cases.
+For example, the sender from Relm4 is just an alias for `glib::Sender` that integrates well with GTK.
+The sender from tokio is nice for asynchronous code and `std::sync::mpsc::Sender` could, for example, be used for a thread pool.

 ### The model

 The model and the message type are the same as in our first app.